Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Background and Motivation

 \subsection{Scaling challenges of TE}

-In their early years, cloud WANs consisted of tens of datacenters.
-Due to the small scale of the WAN topology, it was feasible to compute traffic allocations by solving optimization formulations that encoded variants of the multi-commodity flow problem (Equation~\ref{eqn:network-opt}).
-However, rapid deployment of datacenters in the WAN has increased the solving time of TE optimizations to several minutes~\cite{ncflow}.
-Since the overall temporal budget for the TE control loop is only five minutes, it is important to accelerate solving the TE optimization.
-We discuss intuitive ways of improving the solving time of TE optimization and why they fall short.
+In their early years, cloud WANs only consisted of tens of datacenters, so it was feasible for commercial LP solvers to compute traffic allocations frequently.
+However, the rapid deployment of new datacenters has rendered the TE task prohibitively slow at scale, requiring hours for commercial solvers to allocate traffic on WANs with thousands of nodes.
+Consequently, WAN operators are seeking to accelerate TE optimization to keep pace with the growing size of the WAN.

-\parab{Parallelizing TE optimization.} An intuitive way to accelerate TE optimizations is to parallelize the optimization solver.
-However, algorithms for solving convex optimization problems are limited in their ability to exploit parallelism.
-State-of-the-art LP solvers like Gurobi~\cite{gurobi} and CPLEX~\cite{cplex} rely on optimization methods that are severely bottlenecked by \textit{sequential} operations.
-For instance, the standard algorithm---simplex method~\cite{simplex}---moves one small step at a time toward the optimal solution along the edges of the feasible region, and requires thousands to millions of such steps.
-As a result, optimization solvers do not benefit much from multiple threads.
-A common strategy adopted by LP solvers is to concurrently run \textit{independent} instances of different optimization algorithms~\cite{parallel-gurobi}.
-Each instance runs sequentially on one thread, and results are reported from whichever instance completes first.
-This is not an efficient use of multiple threads and thus only achieves marginal speedup as more threads become available.
+\parab{Parallelizing LP solvers.} An intuitive way of accelerating TE optimization is to parallelize state-of-the-art LP solvers, such as Gurobi~\cite{gurobi} and CPLEX~\cite{cplex}.
+Figure~\ref{fig:cpu-asn} evaluates the speedup of the Gurobi solver on a WAN topology with more than 1,700 nodes (ASN in Table~\ref{tab:topologies}).
+As more CPU threads are made available, we observe that the speedup is sublinear and marginal.
+E.g., using 16 threads only makes Gurobi $3.8\times$ faster, which still requires 5.5 hours to complete a flow allocation.
+This is due to LP solvers' sequential nature, e.g., the conventional simplex method~\cite{simplex} takes one small step at a time toward the optimal solution along the edges of the feasible region, and requires thousands to millions of such steps to complete.
+To exploit multiple CPU threads, LP solvers often resort to concurrently running \textit{independent} instances of different optimization algorithms~\cite{parallel-gurobi}, where each instance executes serially on a separate thread; the solution is yielded by whichever instance completes first.
+This is apparently not an efficient use of CPU capacity, thus resulting in marginal speedups on multiple CPUs.

-\parab{Approximation algorithms.} Combinatorial approximation algorithms (e.g., Fleischer's algorithm~\cite{fleischer}) find faster but approximate solutions with provable guarantees.
-Nonetheless, they are \textit{iterative} algorithms that incrementally allocate more flows while computing a solution.
-In practice, they are hardly faster than LP solvers~\cite{ncflow}.

-\parab{\textls[-5]{Decomposing TE into sub-problems.}} \textls[-5]{Recently, NCFlow~\cite{ncflow}} proposed to decompose the WAN topology into clusters and simultaneously solve TE optimization in each cluster using LP solvers.
-However, to allocate as much flow as a global optimizer, NCFlow requires re-solving the optimization problem \textit{iteratively} on the remaining demands and residual capacities in each iteration.
-Moreover, NCFlow requires approximately $\sqrt{N}$ number of clusters on a topology of $N$ nodes, restraining itself from achieving greater parallelism.
-We compare our approach with NCFlow in Section~\ref{sec:eval}.